Cork vs Rubber Underlayment: Reducing Sound & Value for Money

 Granted, there’s a good chance you wouldn’t need underlayment that thick, but it’s a helpful comparison.

-And remember, this is on top of the cost of your flooring.
+And remember, the underlayment is on top of the cost of your flooring.
 Are you prepared to add the cost of rubber to your installation?
-Many say no and go for cork.
-And that really isn’t too surprising.
+I’ve seen many say no and go for cork.

 #3 Added Benefits

-Hardwood flooring is, well, hard.
-That means there is an impact on your body with every step you take.
-Having an underlayment like cork or rubber reduces some of that impact since it adds a layer of softness.
+Hardwood flooring is hard, meaning there is an impact on your body with every step you take.
+An underlayment like cork or rubber reduces the impact since it adds a layer of softness.

-Cork and rubber underlayment reduce stress on hardwood floors
+Cork and rubber reduce stress on hardwood floors.

-That about covers it!
-Hopefully, with the help of this article, you’ll be able to choose between cork vs rubber underlayment.
+Hopefully, now you’ll be able to choose between cork vs rubber underlayment.

 Remember, you should buy cork underlayment if you’re looking for a cost-effective option to reduce sound.
-Choose rubber if you want a thinner underlayment that does a better job at noise reduction and you’re not sensitive to odors.
+Go with rubber if you want a thinner underlayment that does a better job at noise reduction and you’re not sensitive to odors.

 It all depends on your needs.
-Whichever one you choose will help to silence the echoing noise in your home.
+Whichever you choose will help silence the echoing noise in your home.